Thank you for your interest in employment opportunities at the Frist Center for the Visual Arts. The following positions are currently open:

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Demands may include:

 • Stooping, bending, kneeling

 • Working at computer for long periods of time

-In compliance with the Americans with Disabilities Act, the Frist Center for the Visual Arts will provide reasonable accommodations to qualified individuals with disabilities and encourages both prospective employees and incumbents to discuss potential accommodations with the employer.
+In compliance with the Americans with Disabilities Act, the Frist Center for the Visual Arts will provide reasonable accommodations to qualified individuals with disabilities.

 Interested candidates should send their resume, references and salary requirements to: